Chemistry Olympiad

 Calendar of Events

 Local exams are usually given in March, national exams in April, the National Study Camp in June, and the International Chemistry Olympiad later in the summer.
-The Western New York Local Section honors top performers in our Olympiad and their teachers during Education Night, typically held in late April.

 Registration Procedure

-However, all students must be U.S. citizens!
+• All students competing in the Chemistry Olympiad must be U.S. citizens!

-students from one high school to take the national test.
-Therefore, even if all four students from one high school qualify for the national level, only two will be able to advance.
+• ACS rules do not allow for more than two students from one high school to take the national test.
+Therefore, if more than 2 students from one high school qualify for the national level, only two will be able to advance.

 Did you know that…